Jeremiah Owusu-Koramoah: College career

-Statistics
+College statistics

 Professional career

-Owusu-Koramoah was selected by the Cleveland Browns in the second round (52nd overall) of the 2021 NFL Draft.
+Owusu-Koramoah was selected by the Cleveland Browns in the second round (52nd overall) of the 2021 NFL draft.
 He signed his four-year rookie contract, worth $6.5 million, on June 6, 2021.
 He was placed on the team's COVID-19 reserve list at the start of training camp before being activated on August 3.
 Koramoah recorded his first career sack on Chicago Bears quarterback Justin Fields in Week 3 of the 2021 season.
-He was placed on injured reserve on October 19, 2021 with an ankle injury.
+He was placed on injured reserve on October 19, 2021, with an ankle injury.
 He was activated on November 13.
 He was placed back on injured reserve on December 13 after suffering a foot injury in Week 14.
+He was named to the PFWA All-Rookie Team.

+On August 14, 2024, Owusu-Koramoah and the Browns agreed to a three–year, $39 million contract extension.

+On May 12, 2025, the Browns placed Owusu-Koramoah on the reserve/PUP list due to a neck injury suffered in Week 8 of the 2024 season, making him ineligible to play for the entirety of the 2025 NFL season.